‘Game Of Thrones’ Season 7: Cast Freezing In Iceland, Ian McShane Tells Off Fans

 In other Game of Thrones news, actor Ian McShane made some waves this week when he told GoT fans that they took the show a bit too seriously.

-According to Digital Spy, the actor — who played Sandor’s mentor, Brother Ray, in the Season 6 episode, “The Broken Man” — had some harsh words for overenthusiastic viewers in an interview with Empire magazine.
+According to Digital Spy, the actor — who played Sandor’s mentor, Brother Ray, in the Season 6 episode “The Broken Man” — had some harsh words for overenthusiastic viewers in an interview with Empire magazine.

 “The show is huge, but some fans seem to identify with it [too closely],” McShane said.
 “You want to say, ‘Have you thought about your lifestyle?
 Maybe you should get out a little more’.”

-Game of Thrones fans may remember that McShane ran afoul of some viewers in March 2016 when he let it slip that Sandor wasn’t really dead during an interview on the British morning talk show, BBC Breakfast.
+Game of Thrones fans may remember that McShane ran afoul of some viewers in March 2016 when he let it slip that Sandor wasn’t really dead during an interview on the British morning talk show BBC Breakfast.

 “My character really is like an ex-warrior who’s become a peacenik, so I have a group of peaceful sort of cult who – I bring back a much-loved character who everybody thinks is dead,” he during his appearance.